Skip to main content

 Metabolic Health as the Master Regulator

-The state of an individual’s is arguably the most critical variable determining the long-term outcome of hormone replacement.
+The state of an individual’s metabolic health is arguably the most critical variable determining the long-term outcome of hormone replacement.
 Chronic hyperinsulinemia, a consequence of a diet high in refined carbohydrates and a sedentary lifestyle, creates a cascade of deleterious effects that directly conflict with the goals of hormonal optimization.

 Insulin resistance at the cellular level leads to compensatory high levels of circulating insulin.
 This has several critical implications for a person on hormone therapy: